siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 * 3 for TinyG v9 G2 (ARM)

 ### {hv:n} Hardware Version
 Unused in g2core.
-Read-write value in TInyG.
-Used to set behaviors inside the firmware.
+(This value is writable in TinyG and is used to set behaviors inside the firmware.
 Defaults to 8 for v8.
-If you have a TinyG v6 or earlier you must set this value to 6.
+If you have a TinyG v6 or earlier you must set this value to 6.)

 ### {id:n} Unique Board Identifier
 Read-only value derived from factor configuration settings in the ARM chip